MDAnalysis/MDAKits/docs/source/makingakit.rst

 Basic tests can be written with a variety of packages, such as the `unittest package <https://docs.python.org/3/library/unittest.html#module-unittest>`_ or the `pytest package <https://docs.pytest.org/en/7.4.x/>`_.
 Futher improvements to your testing proceedure may include automatically running the tests on pushing to your remote repositories (see `GitHub Actions <https://github.com/features/actions>`_).

-When submitting an MDAKit to the registry, you can include the instructions for running the tests in the required ``metadata.yaml`` file (see a full example in the "Registering a Kit" section below).
+When submitting an MDAKit to the registry, you can include the instructions for running the tests in the required ``metadata.yaml`` file (see a full example in the `registration <registration>`_ section below).
 Assuming that your tests are in a ``test/`` directory at the top level of your repository, you could define your test commands as:

 .. code-block:: yaml